davybrion/companysite-dotnet/content/blog/2008-01-sending-nhibernate-entities-over-the-wcf-wire.md

-Note: i no longer recommend this solution for reasons that i've talked about in more detail [here](/blog/2010/05/why-you-shouldnt-expose-your-entities-through-your-services/).
+Note: I no longer recommend this solution for reasons that I've talked about in more detail [here](/blog/2010/05/why-you-shouldnt-expose-your-entities-through-your-services/).

 Last year, Tim Scott posted this very good [article](http://lunaverse.wordpress.com/2007/05/09/remoting-using-wcf-and-nhibernate/) on how to distribute NHiberate entities through WCF services.
 In it, he mentions this: